Adds summary statistics to all search results in a streaming manner.

 streamstatscommand.
 Each time you invoke the

-streamstatscommand, you can use more than one function.
+streamstatscommand, you can use one or more functions.
 However, you can only use one

-by clause.
-For a list of statistical functions with descriptions and examples, see Statistical and charting functions.
+- The following table lists the supported functions by type of function.
+For descriptions and examples, see Statistical and charting functions.

 Functions and memory usage